Try out our office supply recommendations to take some stress off your wrists.

 What causes Carpal Tunnel Syndrome (CTS)?

 Repetitive hand and finger movements, especially typing and data entry, can cause tissues to swell and press on the median nerve, which travels through the wrist and extends into your hand.
 Tingling, burning or itching sensations in your hand, along with weakness in your hands, fingers and wrists, are early signs.
 Initial effects of CTS can be reversed, but if left to progress, the the nerves may become damaged.
 Addressing the comfort of your workstation should help in warding off the painful symptoms.

 Getting started: Setting up your workstation & posture to be ergonomically-correct

 Try these products to maintain an ergonomically-correct work environment:

 Palm and Wrist Rests

-Palm and wrist rests will provide support and encourage appropriate posture as you navigate with your mouse or type on your keyboard.
+Palm and wrist rests provide support and encourage appropriate posture as you navigate your mouse or type on your keyboard.
 To use this type of pad correctly, rest the heels of your palms (not your wrists) on the cushion.

-Consider specially-designed gloves that are worn while you are at the keyboard, correctly positioning your hands, increasing circulation, and cushioning the underside of your wrist.
+Consider specially-designed gloves that are worn while you are at the keyboard.
+These gloves correctly position your hands, increase circulation, and cushion the underside of your wrist.
 There are many out there to choose from, but our staff liked the Mueller Wrist Stabilizer, Wellgate for Women PerfectWrist Support, and Thermoskin Carpal Tunnel Braces with Dorsal Stay.

 Ergonomic keyboards keep your wrists and hands in a natural position, promote proper typing habits, and they come in a variety of builds & styles to fit your needs.
-Before making a decision, make sure to visit an electronics store’s keyboard section to test out the style that’s right for you.
+Before making a decision, visit an electronics store’s keyboard section to test out the style that’s right for you.